jhumelsine/jhumelsine.github.io/_posts/2023-11-30-hexagonal-architecture-adapter-flexibility.md

 * The Adapters
 * The Purple Hexagon Boundary

-Technically the Configurer and the Purple Hexagon Boundary are the only Pure Unstable/Flexible elements, but the Business Logic and Adapters only have a creation arrow pointing into them, which originate from the Configurer.
+Technically the Configurer and the Purple Hexagon Boundary are the only Pure Unstable/Flexible elements.
+Business Logic and Adapters are pseudo-pure.
+They only have a creation arrow pointing into them, which originate from the pure Configurer.
 I consider that pure enough for my needs.

 Almost all design options presented here will be with these Pure Unstable/Flexible elements.
 All the fun is in the Adapter zone.
 Red Hexagons are mostly unchanged in the diagrams.
 They don't change as we _flex_ the Adapters.
 Likewise, the Red External Frameworks and Dependencies don't change either.